sanecz/prometheus-rasdaemon-exporter/README.md

 ### Running

-A minimal invocation looks like this:
+A minimal invocation looks like:

 ```
 prometheus-rasdaemon-exporter